 IA v.
 Karina Cooper: Widow’s Words Murder Trial

-According to an affidavit, Ryan Cooper was found with two gunshot wounds to his face in their Traer home on June 18, 2021.
-A deputy noted Ryan’s body was in a recliner and his wife, Karina Cooper, was sitting on top of him.
+According to testimony, Ryan was found with two gunshot wounds to his face in their Traer home on June 18, 2021.
+A deputy noted Ryan’s body was in a recliner and Karina was sitting on top of him.
 The couple’s three children were also in the home.

 Karina Cooper and Huston Danker booking photos